-University of Bristol & CSH External Faculty
+University of Potsdam & CSH External Faculty

 Interested in the sciences of complexity, Karoline began to work on information theoretic representations of complex systems as a PostDoc at the Santa Fe Institute (USA) and the University of California, Davis.
 Her work centered around information theoretic representations of quantum dynamical systems.
 She joined the School of Mathematics at Bristol as Assistant Professor in 2007.
+She is now full professor at the University of Potsdam.

 Complex-systems theory could explain why some democracies become unstable